-Students are required to complete six short answer assignments.
-You are required to use Microsoft Word to complete this work.
-Each assignment will include two questions (20 points each question - 40 points per assignment).
+Students are required to complete 7 short answer assignments using Microsoft Word.
+Each assignment will include 2 questions (20 points each question - 40 points per assignment).
 Students will be awarded full credit if correct and clarifying answers are provided on all of the assigned questions.
 All provided answers must be based on the assigned textbook reading and must include references to the presented artworks within the chapters.
 Additional guidelines are presented in the modules that include essay assignments.
 No late assignments will be accepted!